cirrahn/foundry-wfrp4e-lords-of-naggaroth/README.md

 # Warhammer Fantasy Roleplay 4e - Lords of Naggaroth Homebrew

-An adaptation of the [Lords of Naggaroth](docs%2FLords%20of%20Naggaroth%201.2.3.pdf) homebrew, for Foundry VTT.
+An adaptation of the [Lords of Naggaroth](docs%2FLords%20of%20Naggaroth%201.2.3.pdf) homebrew (by _"Naggaroth Anon"_), for Foundry VTT.

 Works best when paired with the [Core](https://foundryvtt.com/packages/wfrp4e-core) module.